The 7th Annual A+Awards is accepting entries until midnight on March 29th — Click here to submit your best works for more than 140 award categories.

 These structures constitute landmark projects for their respective firms and lent a new sense of place to their localities, just as Gehry’s Guggenheim did in Bilbao.
 However, their success is attributed not just to a sole author and a signature style — each is the product of a hardworking team of architects, all of whom now have a chance to be rewarded on a global stage for their playful approach to context and a deep understanding of their chosen materials.
 The usual battle of household names makes way for pure, unadulterated design in this competition.

 Rendering of Serpentine Pavilion 2016 by BIG – Bjarke Ingels Group, London, United Kingdom — shortlisted in the Cultural-Pavilions category

 Salerno Maritime Terminal by Zaha Hadid Architects, Salerno, Italy — shortlisted in the Transportation-Transportation Infrastructure category

-Will 2017 really mark the death of Starchitecture?
-The debate will undoubtedly rage on, but as you consider this question and its consequences, make sure to have your say in this year’s awards.
+Is the death of Starchitecture really upon us?
+The debate will undoubtedly rage on, but as you consider this question and its consequences, make sure to put your projects in the running for this year’s awards.